The BBA degree offers general management preparation with an opportunity for specialization in a specific field of business.

 - BBA students concentrating in Business Analytics may not complete the Business Analytics minor.

-The Minor Declaration Form can be found on the Advising Center’s Forms page.
+The Minor Declaration Form can be found on the Undergraduate Advising Center’s Forms page.

 - Undergraduate Programs